Findus23/guides/content/static_pages/jax-xla-options/index.md

 - default: `""`
 - type: **string**

-Comma-separated list of XNN fusion types to be enabled.; no whitespace around commas.
+Comma-separated list of XNN fusion types to be enabled; no whitespace around commas.
 Two ways to pass values:

   1. Exact type names.
 This overwrites the default setting.

   2. '+' or '-' prefix: This adds or removes a fusion type from the default list.
 Cannot be mixed with the overwrite mode.
 Every item must have the sign prefix.

 Available fusion types: dot, eltwise, and reduce.

+The default list is currently empty.

+## --xla_cpu_experimental_ynn_fusion_type
+- default: `""`
+- type: **string**

+Comma-separated list of YNN fusion types to be enabled; no whitespace around commas.
+Two ways to pass values:

+  1. Exact type names.
+This overwrites the default setting.

+  2. '+' or '-' prefix: This adds or removes a fusion type from the default list.
+Cannot be mixed with the overwrite mode.
+Every item must have the sign prefix.

 The default list is currently empty.